Name: Mohamed Al Zarooni

 I literally use what I learnt at Middlesex every day.
 My job requires me to assess and build relationships with the most Senior Management and psychology has a lot to do with it.

 Q7.
 What made you choose the industry you work in and what are its pros and cons?

-My dream was to work for an Airline and I am grateful that I got the chance with Etihad Airways to apply my expertise, more importantly to gain the knowledge and experience that a huge company like this can give me.
-The pros of working in an Airline is definitely the pace, the constant change and the robust environment.
+My dream was to work for an airline and I am grateful that I got the chance with Etihad Airways to apply my expertise, more importantly to gain the knowledge and experience that a huge company like this can give me.
+The pros of working in an airline are definitely the pace, the constant change and the robust environment.
 The cons would be there’s too much to do with little time, time management is key and sometimes I get trapped and lost.